KEY ROLES FOR FCCPTA LEADERSHIP

 Gatehouse Room 1600, 7PM

-Description: In collaboration with industry, develop strategies and support for continuing improvement in coordination and communication of CTE programs.
+Purpose: In collaboration with industry, develop strategies and support for continuing improvement in coordination and communication of CTE programs.

 Willow Oaks Administrative Center, 1002 A/B

-Description: This committee advocates for minority student achievement by identifying, reviewing, and assessing issues affecting minority student academic achievement within the policies, curriculum, practices, and procedures of FCPS.
+Purpose: This committee advocates for minority student achievement by identifying, reviewing, and assessing issues affecting minority student academic achievement within the policies, curriculum, practices, and procedures of FCPS.

-Description: The advisory board assists with the development of health policy in the school division and the evaluation of the status of school health, health education, the school environment, and health services.
+Purpose: The advisory board assists with the development of health policy in the school division and the evaluation of the status of school health, health education, the school environment, and health services.